-Biostatistics focuses on statistical and quantitative methodology for medicine, agriculture, forestry, environmental sciences, and beyond.
+Biostatistics focuses on statistical, data scientific, and otherwise quantitative methodology for medicine, agriculture, forestry, environmental sciences, and beyond.

 Statistics in general and biostatistics in particular rests on solid mathematical and probabilistic foundations.
 This is why in both the first and second year, foundational courses are offered, in a step-up design, with the lighter version offered during the first year.
 At the same time, the field’s strong focus on the bio-sciences is supported by a broad introduction to medical and molecular biology.

 The practicing biostatistician needs to be equipped with important modeling tools, such as linear models (regression, analysis of variance, etc.), generalized linear models (logistic regression, Poisson regression, etc.), multivariate methods, longitudinal data, Bayesian methodology, time-to-event analysis, and so on.
 Evidently, fluency in the use of statistical software is expected, which is why not only dedicated courses but also assignments and course work throughout a good many courses focus on the computational aspects.
 Further, specialized courses are offered in clinical trials, omics data, spatial statistics, infectious diseases epidemiology, microbial risk assessment, and so on.

 The biostatisticians needs to be able to communicate with researchers of various fields, report results, and give effective presentations.
 Developing such skills is an integral part of the program.